5 Stages of Grief: Breast Cancer + Body Image

 4. Depression – "I Feel Alone"

 When bargaining is no longer an option, we enter a phase of isolation and detachment.
-Depression can be overwhelming, and there can be a tendency to want to withdraw from the world.
-It’s hard to imagine that anyone else – except maybe another patient – really understands what you’re experiencing, and too much contact with others can feel like a lot of work.
-In this phase, it is almost easier to be alone, to take time to fully absorb what you’re going through or continuing to endure.3
+Depression can be overwhelming and there can be a tendency to want to withdraw from the world.
+It’s hard to imagine that anyone else – except for maybe another person going through something similar – can really understand what we're experiencing and too much contact with others can feel like a lot of work.
+In this phase, it is almost easier to be alone – to take time to fully absorb what we're going through or continuing to endure.3

 5. Acceptance – "I'm Ready For What Comes"

 At the final stage, we begin to settle into our new normal.
 Whether it’s a hopeful remission or a chronic condition, we start to experience moments of joy (albeit small at first) and accept the changes that have impacted us.
-Of course this acceptance varies greatly based on one’s prognosis, but the wish is that we can find some light to brighten us.
-Often times, that glimmer comes in the form of a community who understands first-hand what we’ve been through, or taking time to appreciate the aspects of our bodies that haven’t changed.
-Offering support to others on their journeys, volunteering, or simply dedicating to living fully the life that remains are all ways of reclaiming one’s sense of self in the face of fresh reality.
+Of course this acceptance varies greatly based on our prognosis, but the wish is that we can find some light to brighten us.
+Often times, that glimmer comes in the form of a community who understands first-hand what we’ve been through or taking time to appreciate the aspects of our bodies that haven’t changed.
+Offering support to others on their journeys, volunteering or simply dedicating to living our lives to the fullest are all ways of reclaiming our sense of self in the face of fresh reality.

 Ultimately, the amount we struggle with body image has a lot to do with both the significance we place on our pre-diagnosis body as well as the severity of the ongoing side effects from treatment.
-Each of these phases of grief serves as a guide, and every woman processes them differently, over varying lengths of time.
-Some even bounce back and forth between them as healing progresses.
-Our hope is that we remember, at every turn, to support one another and focus on the real truth that beauty that comes from within.
+Each of these phases of grief serve as a guide – every woman processes them differently and over varying lengths of time.
+Some even bounce back and forth between the various stages as the healing progresses.
+Our hope is that we remember, at every turn, to support one another and focus on the real truth: beauty that comes from within.
 The more we can separate from the physical appearance of our bodies and honor the passion, strength and vitality that enable us to navigate these challenging times, the better we will feel about ourselves, inside and out. #beautyofchange

 "Grief can be the garden of compassion.
 If you keep your heart open through everything, your pain can become your greatest ally in your life's search for love and wisdom." – Rumi